preciofishbone/OmniaFx/docs/tutorials/first-extension/README.md

-# Build Your First Extension Like a Boss
+# Build your first Extension like a Boss

-In this tutorial, we will take you through the steps of building an Omnia G2 extension from scratch
+In this tutorial, we will take you through the steps of building an Omnia G2 extension from scratch.

->Tip: You can reference to the sample source code linked to each part
+>Tip: You can check the full sample source code in each part of the tutorial if you run into any issues.

 ## Basic